zdk/rm-safely/README.md

 If you always use `/bin/rm -i` or alias it already, you will probably be fine.

-But, with the alias, it can prevent you in case of autocomplete from shell history that left of with random `rm -rf`
+But, with the alias, it can prevent you in case of autocomplete from shell history that left of with unintended `rm -rf`

 _Keys_,